Gia12345/Journey-Projects/Data-Science-Data-Analysis-Projects/Loan Interest Rate Analysis/README.txt

 PART 3 - Created models to predict interest rate.

 DATA FOLDER
-Given csv file with 400,000 records and 27 columns, including the interest rate (target).
+Originally given csv file with 400,000 records and 27 columns, including the interest rate (target).
 Data is a sample due to limitations of github.